CJRP-FM: History

 In January 2011, BBM (the agency the determines the audience of radio stations) announced that they were re-defining the boundaries of Saint John market which effectively cut the rated audience of the station in half, removing them as a competitive player in the Saint John market.
 In response, Pritchard reached out to the CRTC to increase the power of the station to almost 4,000 watts at 96.3.
 Despite following specific directions from the Commission, the application was denied for what was later identified as submitting the wrong forms.
 In seeking an administrative redress of the decision, the CRTC advised Pritchard to resubmit the primary form from one requesting a power increase to different form requesting a new radio station license, which was done.
 This process was later rejected by the CRTC as an incomplete application because the Commission deemed that the technical brief submitted with the initial application had respired.
 In response, Pritchard asked the Federal Court of Appeal to review the decision on the basis that the CRTC was using undocumented rules and/or processes in applying the Broadcasting Act to LPFM radio stations in a manner not consistent with how it was being applied to other classes of radio licences.
 The goal was to have the role of LPFM radio stations defined in terms of the broadcasting act, and to force the CRTC document how LPFM radio stations should/could/behave within the terms of the Broadcasting Act.
 The Federal Court declined to hear the Appeal on the basis that the allotted time to appeal a CRTC decision had expired.
 The entire response to appeal by the Commission was extremely controversial, and raised many questions.

 On April 21, 2013 the station was taken off air for technical reasons and subsequently sold to Jim Houssen, the owner of a Christian station (CKO Moncton), and has been re-branded "Where Country Meets the Cross".

 On December 3, 2013, the CRTC approved the licence renewal for the station to August 2017 (Broadcasting Decision CRTC 2013-647).
 On December 5, 2013 the CRTC heard a non-appearing hearing for the application by Houssen to purchase the assets of CJRP-FM and change the format to one of religious music without a talk commitment.

-As of January, 2015 the station broadcasts that of a religious format branded as CKO-2, CKO-1 (CKOE-FM) being its sister station in Moncton.
+The station was known as CKO-2 to complement CKO-1 (CKOE-FM) in Moncton.